stitionai/devika/README.md

 3. Install and setup `Ollama` (https://ollama.com/) (if you want don't want to use the local models then you can skip this step)

 For ollama you need to install the [models](https://ollama.com/models)<br>
-For API models, configure the API keys in the `config.toml` file.
-For this, we provide `sample.config.toml` <br><br>
+For API models, configure the API keys via setting page in UI. <br><br>
-create and set the API Keys in the `config.toml` file. you can also set the API keys via the settings page in the UI.<br>

 Then execute the following set of command: